matthagan15/mhgl/README.md

 I was initially using "graphene" for my personal project, turns out that was already used for a graph library.
 Hyperion my second choice was also taken, and so was graphite my third.
 Instead of trying to come up with a cool sounding name I went full 90's and just named it matts hypergraph library (mhgl).

+## TODO
+Need to make a decision on the library API.
+I'm leaning towards providing two types of structures: a deterministic node type where the graph simply iterates through the numbers for storing nodes (i.e. create_node() would give 0 on first go, 1 on second, etc.) and another type for storing Uuids.
+The behavior is split over these two so I'll just have to do that.

 License: MIT